FraCose/Recombination_Random_Algos/README.md

 ---------------------------------------------------
-This Rep. contains the Algorithms explained in<br />
+This Repository contains the Algorithms explained in<br />
 Cosentino, Oberhauser, Abate<br />
 "A randomized algorithm to reduce the support of discrete measures "<br />
 ---------------------------------------------------

+The files are divided in the following way:
--The ipython notebooks contain the experiments to be run<br />
+-The ipython notebooks contain the experiments to be run.<br />
 -recombination.py is the library with all the code of the Algorithms presented in<br />
- the cited work<br />
+ the cited work.<br />

 Some general notes:<br />
--The name of the ipynb files refers directly to the experiment in the cited work.<br />
+-The names of the ipynb files refer directly to the experiments in the cited work.<br />
 -The last cells of the notebooks produce the pictures of the pdf.<br />
 -To reduce the running time the parameters can be easiliy changed, e.g. decreasing N, n or sample.<br />